|Type of record:||Monument|

 |Parish:||SEA PALLING, NORTH NORFOLK, NORFOLK|

 Revealed a small oval pit with six small pottery sherds from the fill.
-Two sherds each were Iron Age, Roman and Saxon pottery, although a subsequent re-examination suggests that all are Iron and Roman (see below).
+These sherds were identified as a mix of Iron Age, Roman and Saxon pottery, although a subsequent re-examination suggests that all are Iron and Roman (see below).

 February 2006.
 Examination of the pottery by NLA suggests that these sherds are all Iron Age and Roman.

 - FINDSPOT (Late Iron Age - 100 BC to 42 AD)

 - PIT (Late Iron Age to Roman - 100 BC to 409 AD)

 - FINDSPOT (Roman - 43 AD to 409 AD)

 - POT (Late Iron Age - 100 BC to 42 AD)

 - POT (Roman - 43 AD to 409 AD)